FailAcademy/learning/web-dev-foundation/_slides/week-06/01-programming-basics-slides.md

 Some things to consider while writing your algorithm:

-- The weather...you don't want to wash you car if it's raining.
+- The weather...you don't want to wash your car if it's raining.
 - Each individual step involved in washing the car.
 Remember that machines can only do exactly what we tell them to do.
 - How long each step should take place.
 Is it something that happens only once, or does it need to happen repeatedly?